San7o/modern-cpp-template/STYLE.md

 without errors.
 While there is truth in this statement, correctness is not so simple to define.
 Consider the following example: I want to pass a variable to a function that only performs read operations on the variable.
 I may pass the variable by copy, by reference or by const reference.
-Even if all those options are valid programs, I would argue that one is more correct over the others given a specific context.
+Even if all these options are valid programs, I would argue that one is more correct over the others given a specific context.
 But what if I did not know that you could pass a value by referece?
 I would consider the pass by copy as correct and move on in life, which